-Non-EU departing passenger charges for 2016 are proposed to be capped at the current level and will be kept under review for subsequent years for the remainder of the regulatory period.
-In any event increases in the overall airport charges (permitted under the price cap and generally driven by increases in RPI) are proposed to be recovered through environmental charges.
+When these changes take effect in 2017, the non European departing passenger charge will not increase beyond the 2016 level, but this will be kept under review for subsequent years for the remainder of the regulatory period.
+In any event, increases in the overall airport charges (permitted under the price cap and generally driven by increases in RPI) will be recovered through environmental charges.